Kim Kardashian and Pete Davidson Reunite in NYC and Visit Staten Island Movie Theater - E! Online

 On Dec.
 18, Kim Kardashian and Pete Davidson reunited in the New York City borough he calls home for a movie date.
 The reality star and Saturday Night Live star were photographed inside Eltingville's Atrium Stadium Cinemas on Staten Island around 6 p.m.
 They were joined by longtime friend Scott Disick, her sister Kourtney Kardashian's ex.

 Kim wore a black outfit and Pete sported a light green floral fleece jacket and a black backpack, while Scott wore a white puffer jacket and black pants.

-A theater source told the Staten Island Advance/SILive.com that the trio was seeing the Lady Gaga, Adam Driver and Jared Leto movie House of Gucci.
+The trio watched the Lady Gaga, Adam Driver and Jared Leto movie House of Gucci, an eyewitness told E!
+News.
+The group arrived on a busy night and were also joined by other friends of Pete and two security guards.
+Kim and Pete stopped to buy snacks before heading into the theater and both emerged separately during the screening—Pete went outside for a smoke break while Kim used the restroom, the eyewitness said.

-Several fans posted photos Kim, Pete and Scott at the movie theater on social media.
+Several fans posted photos of Kim, Pete and Scott at the movie theater on social media.
+Teresa Figgiani Poidomani shared on Instagram pics of Pete standing with her daughter Melody, who told her the comedian was very friendly.

 Later that night, one of the fans shared a TikTok video of Kim, Pete and Scott arriving at Angelina's Ristorante on Staten Island.

+Photos of Kim, Pete and Scott were later shared on the restaurant's Instagram.

 Pete and Kim were spotted hours before the start of the live broadcast of SNL's final episode of 2021.
 Due to COVID-19 concerns amid a rise in the new Omicron variant, Pete and most of the cast and crew did not take part in the taping, while the show also canceled its live audience and musical guest, Charli XCX.